 JANUARY LEARN TO SKI/SNOWBOARD MONTH

 January Learn to Ski & Snowboard Month is a nationwide initiative to help increase the number of people who are active in the mountains.
-As large skiing and snowboarding state, Utah has a number of opportunities for individuals looking to begin skiing or snowboarding.
+Utah has a number of opportunities for individuals looking to begin skiing or snowboarding.
 Alta, Beaver Mountain, Brian Head, Brighton, Deer Valley, Eagle Point, Nordic Valley, Park City, Powder Mountain, Snowbasin, Snowbird, Solitude, and Sundance offer ‘Learn to Ski’ programs during January.
-Prices range from $45-50 and include a first-timer lesson, full equipment rental, and a lift ticket, making this one of the most affordable ways to ski.
+A lot of these programs include a first-timer lesson, full equipment rental, and a lift ticket, making this one of the most affordable ways to ski.
 Most of these packages are not available at the beginning of January as this is a peak holiday time.
 Some resorts require participants to have age requirements as well.
 Make sure to call the ski resort ahead of time to reserve your spot and confirm availability.

 Most ski resorts offer lower-priced tickets for individuals who are still learning to ski.
 These lift tickets usually include access to the beginner hill at least one other lift with easier terrain.
 If you’ve never skied before, then this is the best option for your first day or two because savings can be exponential.
 However, after a few days, you will likely want to expand onto other parts of the mountain.
 At this point, you can look into one of the other options for skiing cheaply.